-Each Member States must define the institutional responsibilities for verifying the accuracy and veracity of the information provided and certifying that an entity proposed fulfils the requirements established.
-In one Member State the responsibility could be with the Member State NCP and in another Member State the responsibility will be with the body asking registration.
+Each Member States must define the institutional responsibilities for verifying the accuracy and veracity of the information provided and for certifying that the entity requesting mandated body status fulfils the necessary requirements.
+In one Member State the responsibility could be with the Member State NCP and in another Member State the responsibility could be with the body asking registration.

 In all cases the Member State NCP forwards the request for registration to the Twinning Coordination Team.
+In all circumstances the request for registration as mandated body submitted by the Member State NCP is without prejudice to the right of the Twinning Coordination Team to randomly assess the applications before registration.

-A mandated body must keep the Member State NCP informed about any changes influencing the mandated body status and the continued fulfilment of the criteria.
-Likewise, if a mandated body no longer complies with the criteria, it shall inform the Member States NCP who subsequently informs the Twinning Coordination Team which removes it from the list as per section 4.1.4.3.
+A mandated body must in all cases keep the Member State NCP informed about any changes determining the mandated body status and the continued fulfilment of the criteria.
+In case a mandated body no longer complies with the criteria, it shall inform the Member States NCP who subsequently informs the Twinning Coordination Team which removes it from the list of mandated bodies as per section 4.1.4.3.